tditmars/power-outage-analysis/README.md

 By Tyler Ditmars (tditmars@umich.edu) and Neha Pinnu (npinnu@umich.edu)

 ## Introduction
-This dataset was obtained by Purdue University's Laboratory for Advancing Sustainable Critical Infrastructure and contains information about major outages that were witnessed by different U.S. States in the continental U.S. between January 2000 and July 2016.
-Alongside information about different outages, this dataset also contains the geographical location of the outage, the regional climate information, land-use characteristics, electricity consumption patterns, and economic characteristics of states that were affected by outages.
+The dataset used in this report was collected by Purdue University's Laboratory for Advancing Sustainable Critical Infrastructure and contains information about major power outages that occurred across various U.S. States in the continental U.S. between January 2000 and July 2016.
+Alongside information about the outages themselves, this dataset also contains the geographical location of the outage, regional climate information, land-use characteristics, electricity consumption patterns, and economic characteristics of the states that were affected.

-After looking through the data and getting a better understaning of what sort of data that was collected, we decided to research the question:
+After looking through the dataset and getting a better understanding of what sort of data it contained, we decided to center our research around the following question:

 >**What are the common characteristics of severe power outages, and can those characteristics be used to predict the number of customers affected by a future power outage?**

-The information we are analyzing through this data analysis will give us a better understanding on how different factors can impact the range and severity of a power outage, which could potentailly allow electric companies to prepare better for the extent of an outage when it does occur.
+Our analysis throughout this report will help us gain a better understanding of how different factors can impact the severity and reach of a power outage, which could potentially allow utility providers to better estimate and prepare for the extent of an outage when it does occur.

-This dataset originally contained contains 1535 rows and 57 columns.
-We narrowed it down to 24 relavent columns below that we believe are potential factors that could have correlation with the number of customers affected.
+This dataset originally contained contained 1535 rows and 57 columns.
+We narrowed it down to 24 relevant columns (shown below) that we consider potential factors that could be correlated with the number of customers affected by a given outage.
+The column descriptions in the table below are all sourced directly from the [data dictionary](https://www.sciencedirect.com/science/article/pii/S2352340918307182) provided with the dataset.

 | Column Name in Outages Dataset | Description of Column |
 |--------|--------------|